nicolaprezza/nicolaprezza.github.io/j1_publications.md

 #### International Conferences ####

 9. Nicola Prezza, 2019. **Optimal Rank and Select Queries on Dictionary-Compressed Text**.
-Accepted for publication in proceedings of the 30th Annual Symposium on Combinatorial Pattern Matching (CPM).
+Proceedings of the 30th Annual Symposium on Combinatorial Pattern Matching (CPM).

 10. Nicola Prezza and Giovanna Rosone, 2019. **Space-Efficient Computation of the LCP Array from the Burrows-Wheeler Transform**.
-Accepted for publication in proceedings of the 30th Annual Symposium on Combinatorial Pattern Matching (CPM).
+Proceedings of the 30th Annual Symposium on Combinatorial Pattern Matching (CPM).

 11. Dominik Kempa and Nicola Prezza, 2018. **At the Roots of Dictionary Compression: String Attractors**.
 In Proceedings of the 50th Annual ACM SIGACT Symposium on Theory of Computing (STOC), June 25-29, 2018, Los Angeles, CA. pp. 827-840.
 ACM.